In the ancient times, all the world had was the elements and the children of the earth– animals and humans. There were

 The gods watched lives drop every second uninterestedly.
 They had seen the system of birth, life, and death millions of times so they had become desensitized to the process.
 Humanity would forever be violent and hateful so getting involved was hardly worth the bother.

 Aphrodite, goddess of love, stared at the blue-green giant distastefully.
 The anger in humankind had been astronomically high that decade.
 Science and religion had started another bloodshed in the east.
 No one wanted to study nature, being too busy shoving spears into anyone who told them their god was not ultimate.

 She browsed through lives, sweeping her hand in the fountain of life.
 A bright giggle made her pause, and it took her a second to realize she was smiling.
 She focused on the joyful spirit and found a young woman with a beast– a wolf.

 Aphrodite relaxed, appreciating the love shared by the two creatures.
 After watching families split for so long, the sight of friendship was a welcomed change.

-Her village discovered her.
+Her village discovered the girl.
 They blamed her for the terrible plague.
 They claimed that men and beasts did not belong together and that the gods were trying to punish them for destabilizing nature’s way.